Gesee-y/Outdoors.jl/Readme.md

 ## Contribution

 This package is made for that, I would greatly appreciate your contribution to the package.
+To do so, just :
+   1. Fork the repository
+   2. Create a feature branch (`git checkout -b feat/new-style`)
+   3. Submit a Pull Request

-Contribution should be *performance improvement*, *new windows style*, or *Bug fix*
+Contribution should be *performance improvement*, *new windows style*, or *bug fix*

 ## Bug report

-If you encountered any problem or counter intuitive behavior, you can create an issues at [my GitHub](https://github.com/Gesee-y/Outdoors.jl)
+If you encountered any problem or counter intuitive behavior, you can create an issue at [my GitHub](https://github.com/Gesee-y/Outdoors.jl)